 By Mike In Hawaii

-bigger, more inclusive, at least as I use the term.
-You could talk about
+something bigger, more inclusive, at least as I use the term.
+You

-God Math, capital M math, to infinity and beyond!, absolute Math, as many
+out, that God Math, capital M math, to infinity and beyond!, absolute

 It is the basis of what I call the "Dumbo